terhechte/appventure/posts/2014-06-08-writing-simple-syntax-extensions-in-swift.md

 [frontMatter]
-description = ""
-title = "Creating a Swift syntax extension: the Lisp 'cond' function" created = "2014-06-08" published = true keywords = ["clojure", "lisp", "swift", "cond", "syntax", "macro", "extension", "cocoa", "ios", "feature"]
+description = "Swift's @autoclosure allows to extend the Swift syntax in fantastic ways.
+Observe how we re-implement the `cond` function from Lisp" title = "Using @autoclosure to write a Swift syntax extension" created = "2014-06-08" published = true keywords = ["clojure", "lisp", "swift", "cond", "syntax", "macro", "extension", "cocoa", "ios", "feature"]